Azure/azure-sdk-for-java/sdk/boms/azure-sdk-bom/README.md

 #### Release cadence

-Currently, the `azure-sdk-bom` releases monthly using the latest globally available(GA) versions of managed libraries.
+Currently, the `azure-sdk-bom` releases monthly using the latest generally available(GA) versions of managed libraries.

 #### Included library requirements